Nova Scotia Duck Tolling Retriever

 Ask the breeder to show you the certificates for the above tests/screening for both parents.
 If any of the above tests have not been considered necessary by the breeder (and there may be good reasons), ask her to explain why.

 (For which there are currently no genetic or screening tests for sire or dam)

-- Systemic lupus erythamatosus (Toller disease) (an immune-mediated rheumatic disease)
+- Systemic lupus erythamatosus (Toller disease)